HyphaApp/hypha-docs/docs/contributing/index.md

 First off, thanks for taking the time to contribute!
 Hypha is improved by a small community of developers, designers and users.
 We welcome your contributions.
 There are many ways to contribute to Hypha - code, design, documentation and translation.
 Before you start working however, please read our [code of conduct](codeofconduct.md).

-{% tabs %}
-{% tab title="Code" %}
+## Code

 Found a bug and know how to fix it?
 Built a new feature you want to add?
 Please learn more about [how to contribute code](code/).
-{% endtab %}

-{% tab title="Documentation" %}
+## Documentation

 The Hypha Guide welcomes contributors!
-[Contribute to documentation](contribute-to-documentation.md) by reviewing the guide and giving feedback, revising existing content, or sharing new content.&#x20;
+[Contribute to documentation](contribute-to-documentation.md) by reviewing the guide and giving feedback, revising existing content, or sharing new content.
-{% endtab %}

-{% tab title="Localization/Translation" %}
+## Localization/Translation

-Hypha has [functionalities for adopters to localize their own version](../staff/localization-and-translation.md) with Weblate or install another translation service if they prefer.&#x20;
+Hypha has [functionalities for adopters to localize their own version](/staff/localization-and-translation.md) with Weblate or install another translation service if they prefer.
-{% endtab %}
-{% endtabs %}

-### Reporting issues
+## Reporting issues

 All changes in Hypha start as an issue.